novellus/mtg-ai-card-generator/readme.md

 # &#x1F534; TODOs
+* figure out how to get rectangular images to not heavily artifact...
-* explore using other modules instead, like pytorch
+* explore using pytorch instead
     * check list of features required, like whispering
 * ```LanguageModel.lua```
     * add ability to add a layer to an existing model.
 Probably create a new model incorporating existing layers plus new ones?